SophieSnoww/Zenith/docs/zenith-collective/members/zephyr.md

 ## Aesthetics and Inspiration

 Zephyr themself struggles with finding a specific aesthetic niche for themselves and instead tends to create whatever catches their interest.
-They sometimes associate with more indie vibes, but have no specific aesthetic.
+They sometimes associate with more indie vibes, but enjoy everything from lo-fi to rawstyle.

 ### Top Inspo